Disadvantages of electric scooters (what you need to know before buying)

 Some places have age restrictions for electric scooters

-Electric scooters affected: most models
+Electric scooters affected: most models.

-Age is not a factor for electric scooter legality in many countries.
-But in some countries, people under a certain age, usually 16 or 14, will not be allowed to ride electric scooters, and in other countries, there will be additional requirements for younger riders, like them having to wear a helmet at all time.
+But in some countries, people under a certain age, usually 16 or 14, will not be allowed to ride electric scooters, and in other countries, there will be additional requirements for younger riders, like them having to wear a helmet at all times.

 Electric scooters are (mostly) not allowed on airplanes

-Electric scooters affected: almost all
+Electric scooters affected: almost all.

-Most airlines will outright prohibit any electric rideable on the airplane, with the only exceptions being mobility devices for people with a handicap or a disability.
 There are a few airlines that do allow some electric scooter models onboard, and usually, they only allow scooters with very small motors, so small in fact that only a handful of scooters will fit the criteria.
 See the guide on airline-approved electric scooters to see which airlines allow scooters on board, and which scooter models they may allow

 Electric scooters shouldn’t be used in the rain or the winter